DISS-dev-team/DA-Doc/reports.md

 # Reports

+DISS Analytics has different reports, default and custom.
+They can be managed and filtered by modalities, studies or active personnel, comparative information is obtained at a percentage level by days, months, quarterly or by years.
+All reports can be exported to word, excel or PDF.

+The reports are managed with the data provided by the center, allowing you to obtain information about your data quickly and efficiently in real time.
+It can generate sales, financial or any other type of reports and it includes the option to focus reports on specific users or have users with full access.

 To view the list of reports, please click on "reports" or remain on the "welcome" page.

 <img src="_media/reports.png" alt="Reports" />